KB1395/Labo2/README.md

 # PCLB
-The meaning of this app is to communicate with my friends by use of TCP (server/client)in the "echo.py" progam and also in UDP with the "chat.py" program ........
+The meaning of this app is to communicate with my friends by use of TCP (server/client)in the "Serveur.py" progam and also in UDP by use of the chat part of this same program.

-So you can send any message like " Coucouc tu veux voir mon bit!01100"
+#Connection Procedure
+1) Lauch the cmd console inside the folder
+2) Start the server by tipping "python serveur.py Serveur" or "py serveur.py Serveur"